Skip to content

 What Made the 90-Day Timeline Possible?

 SAP has been a Leader in the Gartner Magic Quadrant for Digital Commerce for 11 consecutive years (SAP News Center, 2025).
-The platform’s maturity was a prerequisite — but the timeline compression came from four methodology decisions.
+The platform’s maturity was a prerequisite.
+But the timeline compression came from four methodology decisions.

 SAP Quality Award winner badge for the Franke Commerce Cloud migration